tenchi-security/zanshin-cli/README.rst

    Account.
 If not informed will use 'default' profile [default: default]
--  ``--aws-role-name TEXT``: Name of AWS role that allow access from Management Account to Member accounts.
-If not informed will use OrganizationAccountAccessRole. [default:
+-  ``--aws-role-name TEXT``: Name of AWS role that allow access from Management Account to Member accounts. [default:
    OrganizationAccountAccessRole]
 -  ``--help``: Show this message and exit.